 The University of Patras in Greece is a leader in early childhood education and HDFS is exploring partnerships to allow for student and faculty exchanges.

 The College of Education and Human Development is offering a semester abroad program in Volterra, a small town in the Tuscan region of Italy.
 The program will be focused on education, disability and family services from a global perspective.
 It will align well with the HDFS minor or the Disability Studies (DIST) minor.
-The program was approved to begin Spring 2018 and information sessions will be offered during Spring 2017.
+Applications for Spring 2018 are open through September 20, 2017.

 Human Development and Family Studies offers a service learning trip to South Africa every other winter.
 Human Services majors explore the history and culture of South Africa, and complete the 50-hour internship with a local agency.
 Visit the study abroad website or the Institute for Global Studies for more information.